blockchain-dei/openscv/README.md

 <h3>1.4 Improper Locking During External Calls</h3>

 <p>A vulnerable contract uses a lock mechanism in an erroneous manner, which may cause deadlocks.
 This may result, for instance, in the impossibility of executing transfers and eventually in Denial of Service (Mavridou et al., 2019).
-This vulnerability is also known in the literature as "Deadlock- freedom" (Mavridou et al., 2019) or "SWC-132 Unexpected Ether balance"(SmartContractSecurity, 2020).</p>
+This vulnerability is also known in the literature as "Deadlock-freedom" (Mavridou et al., 2019) or "SWC-132 Unexpected Ether balance"(SmartContractSecurity,2020).</p>

 <h3>1.5 Interoperability Issues with Other Contracts</h3>

 <p> This issue relates to interoperability issues between contracts built in different language versions.
 Newer contracts may execute or inherit discontinued functionality present in older contracts (Khan et al., 2021).
-For instance, Solidity has introduced the operation code STATICCALL to allow a contract to call another contract (or itself) without modifying the state.
+For instance, Solidity has introduced the operation code STATICCALL to allow a contract
+to call another contract (or itself) without modifying the state.
 Starting from V0.5.0, pure and view functions must now be called using the code STATICCALL instead of the usual CALL code.
 Consequently, when defining an interface for older contracts, the programmer should only use view instead of constant in the case s/he is absolutely sure that the function will work with STATICCALL (Solidity, 2023).
 This vulnerability is also known in the literature as "assembly Usage" (Tsankov et al., 2018)</p>

 <h3>1.6 Delegatecall to Untrusted Callee</h3>

-<p>Calling untrusted contracts using the delegate feature is generally highly problematic because it
-opens the possibility for the called contract to change sensitive variables (e.g., msg.data or sender) of the source contract (Jiang et al., 2018).
+<p>Calling untrusted contracts using the delegate feature is generally highly problematic because it opens the possibility for the called contract to change sensitive variables (e.g., msg.data or sender) of the source contract (Jiang et al., 2018).
 This type of issue has been most notably known as the Parity hack, which allowed attackers to reset the ownership and usage arguments of existing user wallets (Krupp and Rossow, 2018).
-This vulnerability is also known as "Unrestricted delegate call" (Tsankov et al., 2018), "Dangerous delegate call" (Jiang et al., 2018; Ashraf et al., 2020), "Unchecked delegate call function" (Nguyen et al., 2020), "Code injection" (Krupp and Rossow, 2018), "Control-flow Hijack" (Choi et al., 2021), "Delegated call" (Andesta et al., 2020; Li et al., 2023; Hu et al., 2023), "Cross Program Invocation" (Cui et al., 2022), "Tainted delegatecall" (Brent et al., 2020) or "SWC-112 Delegatecall to Untrusted Callee" (SmartContractSecurity, 2020).</p>
+This vulnerability is also known as "Unrestricted delegate
+call" (Tsankov et al., 2018), "Dangerous delegate call" (Jiang et al., 2018; Ashraf et al., 2020), "Unchecked delegate call function" (Nguyen et al., 2020), "Code injection" (Krupp and Rossow, 2018), "Control-flow Hijack" (Choi et al., 2021), "Delegated call" (Andesta et al., 2020; Li et al., 2023; Hu et al., 2023), "Cross Program Invocation" (Cui et al., 2022), "Tainted delegatecall" (Brent et al., 2020) or "SWC-112 Delegatecall to Untrusted Callee" (SmartContractSecurity, 2020).</p>

 <h3>1.7 Unsafe Non-Blockchain External Call</h3>